Dabz/kafka-security-playbook/README.md

 ## TLS with x509 authentication
 TLS, previously known as SSL, is a cryptography protocol providing network encryption via asymetric certificates and keys.
 This playbook contains a basic configuration to enforce TLS between the broker and a client.
 Be aware that right now zookeeper didn't release TLS as an official feature, thus only the broker is configured for TLS.
-In this playbook, TLS is used for both encryption, authentication and authorization. the _up_ generates the following file prior to start the docker-compose services:
+In this playbook, TLS is used for both encryption, authentication and authorization. the _up_ script generates the following file before starting docker-compose services:
-1. __certs/ca.key, certs/ca.crt__ - public and private key of the generated self-signed certificate authority
+1. __certs/ca.key, certs/ca.crt__ - public and private key of the certificate authority
-2. __certs/server.keystore.jks__ - keystore containing the signed certificate for the kafka broker
+2. __certs/server.keystore.jks__ - keystore containing the signed certificate of the kafka broker
-3. __certs/client.keystore.jks__ - keystore containing the signed certificate for a kafka client, granted kafka super user role
+3. __certs/client.keystore.jks__ - keystore containing the signed certificate of a kafka client.
+It has been granted super user permision

 ### Usage